Convert Cubic meters per second to Gallons per minute

 When do you need to convert between Cubic meters per second and Gallons per minute?

-A US customary flow-rate unit (US gallons per minute) used in plumbing, HVAC, fire protection, and swimming-pool circulation.
+A US customary flow-rate unit (US gallons per minute, where 1 US gallon = 3.
 Cubic meter per second and Gallon per minute are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.